-- Dry sherry – if you can get it you can use Shaoxing rice wine, or mirin.
-If you can’t get it, don’t worry, sherry makes a perfect substitute.
+- Dry sherry – or if you can get it you can use Shaoxing rice wine, or mirin.

-- Cornflour – this is mixed into the sauce ingredients and will help thicken the sauce.
+- Cornflour or cornstarch – this is mixed into the sauce ingredients to help thicken the sauce.

-- Chilli paste – I use a brand called Lazy Chilli and 1/2 teaspoon is sufficient to add just a small amount of heat.
-You can use whichever brand you are comfortable with, or you could even use fresh chilli to your own particular taste.
+- Chili paste – I use a brand called Lazy Chilli and 1/2 teaspoon is sufficient to add just a small amount of heat.
+You can use whichever brand you are comfortable with, or you could even use fresh chopped chili to your own particular taste.

 - Sesame seeds – to sprinkle over the finished dish, but these are optional.

-- Chop the chicken into bite-sized chunks and place in a baking dish.
+- Place the chopped chicken in a baking dish.

 - Scatter the cashew nuts on top.

-- Mix all the ingredients for the sauce in a mixing jug and pour over the chicken and vegetables.
+- Mix the sauce ingredients and pour over the chicken and vegetables.

 What do I serve with this dish?